JBizarri/steganography/CONTRIBUTING.md

 Install the dependecies with `poetry install` ([Poetry documentation](https://python-poetry.org/docs/)) and don't forget to install the pre-commit hooks by running `poetry run pre-commit install`.
 We use `tox` together with `pre-commit` to automate checks for linting, formatting, testing and generating documentation.

 We use PyTest as our testing framework.
-All tests are inside the `tests` folder and we use the same structure as the main code for easily finding where the tested file is.
-For instance the test file for `steganography/steganography.py` code is inside `tests/steganography/test_steganography.py`.
+All tests are inside the `steganography/tests` folder and we use the same structure as the main code for easily finding where the tested file is.
+For instance the test file for `steganography/steganography.py` code is inside `tests/unit/steganography/test_steganography.py`.

 We use Flake8 for linting and Black for formatting code.